Ceiling water damage can be caused by many things. Leaking pipes and excessive rain drops can be some of the causes.

 The next thing you have to do is to dry the ceiling from above and below.
 If the leaks are still occurring, you may have to check the drywall.
-It could be piling up water inside and causes the ceiling to be damped.
+It can be piling up water inside and causes the ceiling to be damped.

 Before you do the work, make sure that the floor and furniture under the working area are covered with a tarp or plastic bag.

-When the ceiling is damaged with water, there’s a possibility that mold grows in it, too.
+When the ceiling is damage with water, there’s a possibility that mold grows in it, too.
 So, protect the house from drifting mold spores from the ceiling.
 Drifting mold spores can land anywhere and grows there.